Get CMP Credit Here

 Many industry organizations also have their own courses and webcasts with CMP credit hours.
 MPI, for example, offers online certificates in event crisis communications ($299 for MPI members), contracts and negotiations ($499) and emergency preparedness ($499), which can be found here.

 In addition, the MPI Academy is home to a plethora of on-demand content — all of which are free for MPI members.
-Sessions that qualify for CMP hours include creative cost-saving techniques and how to ensure attendee safety and security.
+Sessions that qualify for CMP hours include creative cost-saving techniques, and how to ensure attendee safety and security.

 Meanwhile, the Event Leadership Institute has added new certificates that cater to the Covid-19 crisis and the new skills meeting planners must adapt.
 The pandemic event design and virtual meetings management certificates are six-week, online courses that offer 20 hours of CMP credit.
 Both are priced at $556 for ELI and MPI members.
+In addition, ELI has partnered with MPI to offer a pandemic on-site protocol training course.
+The course, which covers monitoring and enforcing Covid-19 safety protocols at live events, is priced at $60 for members and offers three hours of CMP credit.

-ASAE also has robust online-education offerings, such as a seminar series packed with hour-long sessions that qualify for continuing education credit.
+ASAE also has robust online-education offerings, such as a seminar series packed with hour-long sessions that qualify for continuing-education credit.
 Among the options are webcasts on cybersecurity and privacy, selecting and coaching speakers for success, and how to leverage diversity and inclusion for greater impact.
 The sessions are priced at $34 each for members and $45 for nonmembers.